The best walks in the Lake District

 Difficulty: Advanced

-There is a reason this is the most famous of all Lake District scrambles.
-This ascent of Helvellyn is classic of a mountain day will get you puffing on the climb up to your first ridge of the day.
-There’s no doubt about it, Striding Edge is a thriller.
+There's a reason Striding Edge is the most famous of all Lake District scrambles.
+This ascent of Helvellyn is a classic of a mountain day and rightly regraded as one of the best hillwalks in Britain.

-The Grade 1 scramble is enough to require respect but wide and enough to be a manageable challenge for most.
+The Grade 1 scramble across the rocky spine of Striding Edge is exposed and very narrow in places, so not one for anyone who doesn't have a good head for heights and confidence in high mountain terrain.
 To learn more about this route, check out our guide on how to scramble Striding Edge.

-If this route doesn’t get you into scrambling, nothing will.
-There’s something magical about picking your way through the tangle of rock with careful foot and hand placements that connects you to the mountain.
-The 12km route reaches the top of Helvellyn at 950m and descends by Swirral Edge, your second ridge of the day.
+If this route doesn’t get you hooked on scrambling, nothing will.
+There’s something magical about picking your way through the tangle of rock with careful foot and hand placements that connect you to the mountain.
+The 12km route reaches the top of Helvellyn at 950m then descends by Swirral Edge, your second ridge of the day.

-Get the Helvellyn via Striding Edge digital route
+Get the Striding Edge digital route from OS Maps

 Distance: 8.46km / 75.3 miles